jumpbitcom/webpage-jumpbit/src/content/blog/04-how-to-use.md

 A post must have `title`, `description` and `pubDate` keywords in its frontmatter. `tags` are optional.

 To see a post template, see the file in `src/templates`.

-## About Astro

-Want to learn more about Astro?
-Check out [their documentation](https://docs.astro.build) or jump into their [Discord server](https://astro.build/chat).